Sankar-Rajendran/Sankar-Rajendran/README.md

 ### Hi there 👋

-I am a senior Javascript developer mostly got invovled in UI development using React.
+I am a senior Javascript developer mostly got to work with Javascript, React and NodeJS.
 I have been working in web development for more than 6 years now.

 - 🔭 I’m currently working with React, Javascript and SCSS.
 - 🌱 I’m currently learning basics of Dockers and AWS.